tsathoqqua/limadocs/docs/source/api/overrides.rst

 functionality.
 See ed_session.c

+.. c:function:: nomask varargs void message(mixed msgclass, string message, mixed target, mixed exclude)

+The message() efun is not used by the LIMA mudlib, as we use M_MESSAGES for all messages sent to users.
+See M_MESSAGES documentation.

 .. c:function:: nomask int exec(object target, object src)

 The exec efun is never used by the LIMA mudlib, since only bodies are